alaajb/Spring-JPA/README.md

 # SpringData-JPA
-An Application using Spring with H2 database and Mysql
+Spring with H2 database and Mysql